Skip to content

 3. Follow the Prompts:

-• Optionally, enter a passphrase for added security.
+• Optionally, enter a passphrase for the key when prompted.
+This adds an extra layer of security.

 Step 2: Add the Public Key to Your Remote Server